Analysis | 19 aides, allies and even family members who have spoken against Trump

 Kyle Murphy

-Position: Senior analyst with the Defense Intelligence Agency.
+Position: Senior analyst with the Defense Intelligence Agency

-What he said: Resigned by saying, “Each day, Trump’s approach looks more like the autocrats I warned about as an analyst.”
+What he said: He resigned by saying, “Each day, Trump’s approach looks more like the autocrats I warned about as an analyst.”

 Why it’s significant: Murphy, while not a political appointee, says he briefed Trump in person.